manju07/LLD-and-HLD/src/main/java/com/lld/and/hld/lldandhld/hld/Tiny URL System Design.md

     - Provide a custom id to choose for tiny URL.

 Non-Funcational Requirements:
-    - Highly availabl, if not so, redirection start failing
+    - Highly available, if not so, redirection start failing
     - Redirection should happen with minimal latency
     - Tiny URL's shouldn't be guessable.